ADGEfficiency/programming-resources/llms/rag.md

 - toxicity / bias - harmful or offensive

 What can we do?
-- data - storing other infomation alongside the raw chunks
+- data - storing other information alongside the raw chunks
 - embeddings - optimize embedding representations
 - retrieval - better than top k?
 - synthesis - better prompts